 From now I leave off all petty decorations.
-Lord of my heart, no more shall there be for me waiting and weeping in corners, no more shy and soft demeanour.
+Lord of my heart, no more shall there be for me waiting and weeping in corners, no more coyness and sweetness of demeanour.
 Thou hast given me thy sword for adornment.
-No more doll's decorations for me!
+No more doll's decorations for me !

-BEAUTIFUL is thy wristlet, decked with stars and cunningly wrought in myriadcoloured jewels.
+BEAUTIFUL is thy wristlet, decked with stars and cunningly wrought in myriad-coloured jewels.
 But more beautiful to me thy sword with its curve of lightning like the outspread wings of the divine bird of Vishnu, perfectly poised in the angry red light of the sunset.